kwkraus/TakeHomeEngineeringChallenge/README.md

 Because this solution utilizes Entity Framework Core Code First implementation, it is required to apply EF migrations to create the database schema.

-Run the following commands to create the database in your LocalDb store.
+Run the following command to create the database in your LocalDb store.

-`dotnet ef migrations add init --project Iwannago.Api`

 `dotnet ef database update --project Iwannago.Api`